Selective Muscular Stretching

 Lat Stretch

-Grasp any stationary object such as a pole or exercise machine with both hands from a standing position.
+From a standing position, grasp any stationary object, such as a pole or exercise machine, with both hands.
 Bend your knees and sit back to extend your arms and support your weight fully.
 Shift your weight to the right to isolate the right portion of your lat.
-Hold this position for the desired time and then shift your weight to the left.
+Hold this position for the desired time and shift your weight to the left.

 Triceps Stretch